Harry Humphry Mellon: Job Order Contracting history

-Job Order Contracting has become a multibillion-dollar industry focused on expedited construction procurement.
-Mellon invented Job Order Contracting (JOC) in January 1982 as a way to solve dire repair and maintenance issues at SHAPE.
+Job Order Contracting (JOC) has become a multibillion-dollar industry focused on expedited construction procurement.
+Mellon invented Job Order Contracting in January 1982 as a way to solve dire repair and maintenance issues at SHAPE.
 SHAPE Headquarters was built in 1966 following France's decision to leave the military arm of NATO, thereby forcing headquarters to be moved from Versailles, France to Mons, Belgium.
 The entire process of construction was completed in six months.

 When Mellon arrived at SHAPE, only two options to accomplish the needed repairs and upgrades existed: 1) Work with the in-house workforce who were extremely talented at smaller, single traded projects; 2) Contract out to the local community for the larger, more complex jobs.
 The process for contracting out stipulated competitive bidding for each requirement, regardless of size, as well as completing full design and specifications in several different languages.
 Typically, this process took about 12 to 14 months.
 The other problem that needed to be solved was a lack of control over contractors.
 Contractors were bidding low in order to win jobs and then making up the shortfall with claims and change orders.

 The typical timeframe (12–14 months) was unacceptable, as the backlog of repairs and upgrades continued to grow along with pressure from senior officers to accomplish the work.
 A more responsive way of contracting out work had to be found, specifically, a solution for jobs ranging in value from $50,000 to $500,000.
 Mellon's senior staff provided invaluable insight and support in developing various options.
 That staff consisted of Lieutenant Colonel Hartmut Paul, German Army; Major John F. Miniclier, U.S. Army, Lieutenant Colonel John Baston, Royal Engineers and Chief Warrant Officer Jim Crowley, U.S. Army.